IAmJonoBo/Prometheus/docs/offline-packaging-status.md

   forward entails a coordinated upgrade of the NLP stack.
 - `pydantic-core` tracks the version shipped with `pydantic 2.11.9`, which is the latest release on PyPI at the time of writing.
+- `argon2-cffi` is pinned to the 23.x line to retain manylinux2014-compatible wheels.
+The upstream 25.x series only publishes glibc 2.26+ builds, so we will revisit this once the maintainers ship cp311 manylinux2014 artefacts or our baseline glibc requirement increases.

 ## Automated remediation